-The Minister for Social Services will appoint the Committee members.
+The Minister for Disability will appoint the Committee members.
 In addition to the Co-Chairs, the Committee will consist of 10-16 members comprised of at least:

-- (a) 6-12 members with lived experience from diverse backgrounds including First Nations, CALD, Caring for an older person, a young carer and an LGBTIQA+ carer. - (b) 4 carer and community sector members, who may also have lived experience
+- a) 6-12 members with lived experience from diverse backgrounds including First Nations, CALD, Caring for an older person, a young carer, former young carer or advocate and an LGBTQIA+ carer. - b) 4 carer and community sector members, who may also have lived experience

-Members will be appointed by the Minister for Social Services following an open Expression of Interest process.
+Members will be appointed by the Minister for Disability, following an open Expression of Interest process.